beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 #### Registering a widget

-When we register a widget we make the widget component known to the home screen.
+When you register a widget you make the widget component known to the home screen.
 The widget component is the Vue.js component and the `widgetTypeId` is a unique identifier for the widget (e.g. the Streams widget has id `streams`).

 ```javascript
 registerWidget(widgetTypeId: string, widgetComponent: Component): void;